Rozemarijn1995/personal-website/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Rozemarijn van Dijk and I am a postdoctoral researcher at the University of Antwerp in Belgium.
+My name is Rozemarijn van Dijk and I am a postdoctoral researcher at the University of Gothenburg in Sweden.
 My dissertation was about the underrepresentation of women in politics and candidate selection.
+Currently, I am working on the INTRAPARTY ERC project at the University of Gothenburg.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_202506.pdf" "newtab" >}}cv{{< /staticref >}}.
 Last updated June 2025.